Emi1699/Jarvis/README.md

 Tested and runs on Windows 10, Python 3.7.16.

-End of notes by llfuller
+End of modification notes by llfuller

 #======================================